To get more new personal injury clients you need to position yourself where people are already searching for your services.

 Sadly the old phrase “if you build it, they will come” is not true with online marketing in general.
 There is so much stiff competition out there with personal injury firms investing massive resources into online marketing that you really do need to be the best to be seen.
 The good news is that you can do that through law firm SEO.

-The top results you will see are Pay Per Click results also called PPC, we will look at these in the next section.
-Below that, you have local results, and then organic results.
+The top results you will see are Local Service Ads, which Google began offering to law firms in 2020.
+Pay Per Click results (also called PPC) are next.
+We will look at these in the next section.
+Below that, you have local (map pack) results, and then traditional organic results.
+Neither the map pack results nor the traditional organic results are ads.
+Ie. you cannot pay Google to have your firm show up in these results.

 In our experience, Local & Organic are the best performing channels for getting new personal injury clients.
 Learn more about SEO at the Juris Digital Library.
 Here are some of the most popular SEO articles for free: